Person filling out a visa application form – understanding GCMS notes for Canada immigration

 A few things to keep in mind as you read through them:

-- Officer comments are where the real answers live.
-This is where you'll find what an officer was satisfied with, what raised concern, and — in the case of a refusal — the actual reasoning behind the decision, which is usually far more detailed than the refusal letter itself.
+• Officer comments are where the real answers live: This is where you find what an officer was satisfied with, what raised concern, and, in the case of a refusal, the actual reasoning behind the decision, which is usually far more detailed than the refusal letter itself.

-- Redacted sections are normal.
-Blacked-out portions aren't a sign that something is wrong.
-They're removed under Canada's privacy laws to protect confidential or third-party information, and they don't mean anything negative about your file.
+• Redacted sections are normal: Blacked out portions are not a sign that something is wrong.
+They are removed under Canada's privacy and security provisions to protect confidential or third party information, and they do not mean anything negative about your file.

 The codes and abbreviations take some decoding.
 Officers use internal shorthand that isn't always intuitive, and misreading it can lead you to the wrong conclusion about your own case.